DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Experimental Setup

-Evaluating image saliency models has been studied extensively in the past.
-See for example \cite{Borji2013ICCV}, \cite{Judd2012}, \cite{salMetrics_Bylinskii}, \cite{TavakoliABL17}.
-For video saliency evaluation, individual prediction maps are evaluated using image saliency evaluation scores are scores are then averaged.
-Here, we follow the steps of~\cite{wang2018cvpr} and use the same scores as provided in ~\url{https://mmcheng.net/videosal/}.
 The scores include Normalized Scanpath Saliency (NSS), Similarity Metric (SIM), Linear Correlation Coefficient (CC), Area Under the ROC Curve (AUC-Judd)\cite{Judd2012}, and shuffled AUC (sAUC)~\cite{Zhang2008}.
+We sort the values based on the NSS metric as recomended by~\cite{salMetrics_Bylinskii}.
+A breif account of each score is provided for the sake of completeness.

 The NSS is designed to evaluate a saliency map over fixation locations.
 Given a saliency map $S$ and a binary fixation map $F$, NSS is defined as,

 where $\mu$ and $\sigma$ are the mean and standard deviation of the saliency map.